 Mr Verdich is a second-generation NSW oyster grower.
 The Verdich family has farmed Sydney Rock Oysters in various estuaries along the NSW coast since the 1930’s.
 The family established themselves in the Wallis Lake area more than 50 years ago, while continuing to farm in multiple estuaries to take advantage of the differing growing conditions.
 Mr Verdich has been oyster farming for 45 years and represented the oyster industry via a number of high-profile positions.
 He was a founding member of the NSW Shellfish Committee and is still the Mid North Coast Oyster Farmer representative.
 He is also the Wallis Lake Oyster Farmers State Representative.
 He was the inaugural Chair of the local shellfish committee during the establishment of current Wallis Lake Shellfish Quality Assurance Program.

-Mr Sciacca is a third-generation NSW oyster farmer.
+Mr Sciacca is a fourth-generation NSW oyster farmer.
 The Sciacca family is one of the oldest oyster farming families in the Wallis Lake district, farming and fishing from 1889 with official titles being taken up in 1916.

 Mr Sciacca has been farming Sydney Rock Oysters for 40 years.
 In that time, Mr Sciacca has held a number of high-profile positions in the NSW shellfish industry.
 He is a current board member of Select Oyster Co (SOCo), which guides Australia’s Sydney Rock Oyster select breeding program.
 He is a past Chairman and Vice Chairman of the NSW Farmers Oyster Section.
 He is a former Coordinator of the Wallis Lake Shellfish Quality Assurance Program and was previously part of the NSW Oyster Industry Strategic Implementation Group.

-Mr Sciacca and his brother Anthony are third-generation NSW oyster farmers.
+Mr Sciacca and his brother Anthony are fourth-generation NSW oyster farmers.
 The Sciacca family is one of the oldest oyster farming families in the Wallis Lake district, first taking up leases in the early 1900s.
 In his 40 years as an oyster farmer, Mr Sciacca has been instrumental in transforming the family business into a leading producer of Sydney Rock Oysters, delivering a top-quality product to Australian consumers.

 The Browne family are early pioneers of the Port Stephens area settling in 1886 as farmers.
 Mr Browne, a fourth-generation oyster farmer from the Port Stephens area of NSW continues the family legacy.He has 45 years’ experience in the industry, with 30 of those years spent managing oyster farms.
 Over those years, he has held senior roles on peak oyster industry boards and committees.
 Notably, he is a past Chairman of the NSW Farmers Oyster Section.
 He was an inaugural member of the NSW Oyster Research Committee, and the NSW delegate on the National Aquaculture Council.
 Locally, he is a past chairman of the Port Stephens branch of the NSW Farmers Oyster Committee, and member of the Port Stephens Oyster Quality Assurance Committee